For migrants, stopover in Yemen often means rape and torture

 "The traffickers move freely, in public, giving bribes at the checkpoints," said Mohammed Said, a former coast guard officer who now runs a gas station in the center of town.

+From Ras al-Ara, it's nearly 50 miles in any direction to the next town.
+Around 8,000 families live in a collection of decaying, one-story stone houses beside dirt roads, a lone hotel and two eateries.
+The fish market is the center of activity when the daily catch is brought in.

+Nearly the entire population profits from the human trade.
+Some rent land to traffickers for the holding cells, or work as guards, drivers or translators.
+For others, traffickers flush with cash are a lucrative market for their food, fuel or the mildly stimulant leaves of qat, which Yemenis and Ethiopians chew daily.

-The smugglers are well-known Yemenis and Ethiopians.
-One of them, a Yemeni named Mohammed al-Usili, runs more than 20 hosh and drives a red Nissan SUV through town.
+Locals can rattle off the traffickers' names.
+One of them, a Yemeni named Mohammed al-Usili, runs more than 20 hosh.
+He's famous for the red Nissan SUV he drives through town.

 Others belong to Sabaha, one of the biggest tribes in southern Yemen, some of whom are famous for their involvement in illicit businesses.
 Yemenis call the Sabaha "bandits" who have no political loyalties to any of the warring parties.

+Said, the gas station owner, is horrified by the evidence of torture he has seen, so he has made his station and a nearby mosque into a refuge for migrants.
+But locals say Said, too, profits from the trafficking, selling fuel for the smugglers' boats and trucks.
+But that means the traffickers need him and leave him alone.

-Several young men showed deep gashes in their arms from ropes that had bound them.
-One who had bruises from being lashed with a cable said the women imprisoned in the hosh with him were all raped and three men had died.
+On a day when the AP team was visiting, several young men just out of a compound arrived at the gas station.
+They showed deep gashes in their arms from ropes that had bound them.
+One who had bruises from being lashed with a cable said the women imprisoned with him were all raped and that three men had died.

-Another, Ibrahim Hassan, trembled as he showed how he was tied up in like a ball, arms behind his back, knees bound against his chest.
-The 24-year-old said he was bound like that non-stop for 11 days and frequently beaten.
+Another, Ibrahim Hassan, trembled as he showed how he was tied up in a ball, arms behind his back, knees bound against his chest.
+The 24-year-old said he was bound like that for 11 days and frequently beaten.
+His torturer, he said, was a fellow Ethiopian but from a rival ethnic group, Tigray, while he is Oromo.

-Hassan said he was freed after his father went door to door in their hometown to borrow the $2,600 that the smugglers demanded.
+Hassan said he was freed after his father went door to door in their hometown to borrow money and gather the $2,600 that the smugglers demanded.

 "My family is extremely poor," Hassan said, breaking down in tears.
 "My father is a farmer and I have five siblings."

-Abdu Yassin, 23, said he had agreed with smugglers in Ethiopia to pay around $600 for the entire trip through Yemen to the Saudi border.
+One of them, 23-year-old Abdu Yassin, said he had agreed with smugglers in Ethiopia to pay around $600 for the trip through Yemen to the Saudi border.
 But when he landed at Ras al-Ara, he was brought to a compound with 71 others, and the traffickers demanded $1,600.

-He cried as he described how he was held for five months.
-He showed the marks from lashings on his back, the scars on his legs where they pressed hot steel brands into his skin.
+He cried as he described how he was held for five months and beaten constantly in different positions.
+He showed the marks from lashings on his back, the scars on his legs where they pressed hot steel into his skin.
 His finger was crooked after they smashed it with a rock, he said.
 One day, they tied his legs and dangled him upside down, "like a slaughtered sheep."

 But the worst was starvation.